Road trauma is a leading cause of death and disabling injury for children in Australia.

 The Bilston Group also looks at how the brain, spinal cord and soft organs and muscles respond to the forces during a car accident.
 We use magnetic resonance imaging (MRI) to measure the stiffness of these tissues to understand the specific injuries seen in children after car crashes.

-Our research contributed to new child restraint legislation that came into effect in March 2010.
 The minimum safety requirements of the new child restraint laws are:

 Our research into accessory child safety harnesses (these are used alone or in combination with booster seats and attach to the vehicle via a top tether strap and to the seat-belt system which is threaded through two loops at the bottom of each of the harness’ shoulder straps) has shown that they don’t offer any benefits above the lap-shoulder belt system.
 In fact, they put the child at a greater risk of slipping out under the belt in a crash.
 We found that this type of harness should only be used if the child is sitting in a position in the car where there is a lap-only belt (versus a lap-shoulder belt).
 We don’t advise parents to use this type of harness with a booster unless the booster has an antisubmarine clip (which will stop the child from slipping out under the belt.)